py5coding/py5book/integrations/cairo.md

 documentation](https://www.cairographics.org/download/).
 Installing Cairo on Windows without conda is challenging.

-Next you will need to install the Python libraries that py5 uses to access Cairo.
+Next you will need to install the Python libraries that py5 uses to access Cairo and work with SVG files.
+The cairosvg library depends on cairocffi.

 ```bash
 conda install --channel conda-forge cairosvg cairocffi